jieezhong/jieezhong.github.io/_pages/research.md

 > Abstract: This paper provides the first causal evidence of the effects of grade retention on the labor market outcomes using Texas’ policy of retaining third graders who fail a reading test.
 The fuzzy regression discontinuity design estimates show that third-grade retention significantly reduces adult earnings.
 Although the policy aims to improve academic achievement, the results demonstrate that third-grade retention lowers high school graduation rates without improving college outcomes and aggravates absenteeism and violent behavior.

-***" Grade Retention"*** (Joint with Kendall J. Kennedy and Simon ter Meulen.
+***"Grade Retention"*** (Joint with Kendall J. Kennedy and Simon ter Meulen.
 Invited for inclusion in Handbook of Labor, Human Resources and Population Economics, ed.
 Klaus F. Zimmermann.)
 (Under Review)

 ***"Lead in the Air: Unraveling the Long-Term Impacts of Lead Exposure"*** (Joint with Graduate Student, Thao Duong)